We Don’t Want To Talk About Money

 That being said, we all wish that we could give away everything!

-When your pets aren’t feeling well, we want to be able to help you as much as we can.
+When your pets aren’t feeling well, we want to help you as much as possible.
 However, we simply can’t give everything away.

 If we did this with every patient that walked in the door (or even one or two a day), it would significantly hurt the practice.